rgwch/webelexis/webelexis-client/README.md

 4. cd webelexis/webelexis-client
 5. mimosa build (or: mimosa watch)

 Note: This does not run the vertx-server.
-You can run a simple server in dist for client-only testing purposes, e.g.
+You can run a simple server for client-only testing purposes, e.g.

     mimosa watch -s  # and point your browser to localhost:3000